 Troubleshooting

-Common failure modes, what they mean, and how to fix them.
-Bookmark this page; everyone hits at least one of these.
+Common failure modes, what they mean, how to fix them.
+Bookmark this page; everyone hits at least one.

-tok0 is designed to fail loud and fall back safely — if a filter ever errors, the raw command output flows through unchanged.
+tok0 fails loud, then falls back safely.
+If a filter errors, the raw output flows through unchanged and the failure lands in ~/.cache/tok0/snapshots/.
 Below are the symptoms you’ll actually see and what to do about each.

 ”My agent isn’t using tok0.”